-In this Wednesday, March 7, 2012 file photo, Fane Lozman is seen in Miami Beach, Fla.
+In this 2012 file photo, Fane Lozman is seen in Miami Beach, Florida.
 Lozman sued the city of Riviera Beach claiming that city officials retaliated against him when he was arrested and stopped from speaking during the public comments section of a city council meeting.
 Lower courts ruled against him, saying he had to prove that police did not have probable cause for the arrest before proceeding with his claim.
 But the Supreme Court overturned the ruling in June 2018, saying that a plaintiff could proceed with a retaliation lawsuit even if there was probable cause for arrest.
-(AP Photo/Alan Diaz, File, reprinted with permission from The Associated Press)
+(AP Photo/Alan Diaz, File, reprinted with permission from the Associated Press)

-In the 2018 decision of Lozman v.
-Riviera Beach, Florida, the U.S. Supreme Court ruled 8-1 that a plaintiff alleging that a government entity arrested him or her as part of an overall pattern of retaliation against the plaintiff can proceed with a retaliation lawsuit even if there was probable cause for an arrest.
+In the decision of Lozman v.
+Riviera Beach, Florida, 585 US ___ (2018), the U.S. Supreme Court ruled 8-1 that a plaintiff alleging that a government entity arrested him or her as part of an overall pattern of retaliation against the plaintiff can proceed with a retaliation lawsuit even if there was probable cause for an arrest.

 Fane Lozman was a frequent critic of city officials in Riviera Beach, Florida, for their policies on eminent domain.
 Lozman became a resident of the city after he docked his floating home on city waterfront property.
 Lozman filed a lawsuit against the city for violating an open meetings law when city officials met with developers behind closed doors.

 In November 2006, Lozman went to a city council meeting and spoke during the public comment period.
 He began to criticize the recent arrest of a former county official when a councilmember ordered him to stop uttering those remarks.
 After Lozman continued, the councilmember ordered a police officer to arrest Lozman.